duleorlovic/blog/_posts/2017-05-23-macbook-macos-osx.md

 Test with

 ~~~
-# Make sure you haven't broken your DNS.
+# Make sure you haven not broken your DNS.
 ping -c 1 www.google.com
 # Check that .dev names work
 ping -c 1 this.is.a.test.dev